 Stuart Beattie is a better action director than John Milius and rather than Red Dawn‘s macho posturing, the characters here are far more engagingly likeable.
 Unlike Red Dawn and its fears of Communism, Tomorrow When the War Began comes with a lack of any political subtext.
 At most, Stuart Beattie cuts away in the midst of the action to a painted mural of English soldiers meeting Aborigines, as though to leave us to draw parallels with this invasion by another superior force.
 There is an obliquely implied critique of Australia’s harsh immigration policies under Prime Minister John Howard at one point with a line of dialogue: “Australia must be made to share its resources with its neighbours.”

 Stuart Beattie next made the ridiculous I Frankenstein (2014).
-He has also promised to make two further sequels to Tomorrow When the War Began.
+He has also promised to make two further sequels to Tomorrow When the War Began, although these have yet to emerge.

 (Nominee for Best Cinematography at this site’s Best of 2010 Awards).